MagnusThome/BMW-M2-DCT-Gear-indicator/README.md

 https://www.aliexpress.com/wholesale?SearchText=dc-dc+1.8V+2.5V+3.3V+5V+9V+12V
 ![Display](images/dc-dc.png)

-And a push switch to change between speed, current gear, water and oil temps
+And a push switch to change between speed, current gear, water and oil temps.
+This _might_ get obsolete if I get around to switching display modes using one of the cars steering wheel buttons instead (long press on "res")

 ![Display](images/b.jpg)